Updated January 2021

 You’ve probably come to realize by now that I love everything pretty and girly.
-Luckily for me, I ended up with two girls so I get to throw all sorts of fun birthday parties.
+Luckily for me, I ended up with two girls, so I get to throw all sorts of fun birthday parties.
 We’ve had everything from Minnie Mouse to Cupcake Fairy for Riley’s birthday parties so far.
-Avery turned one recently and I tried to stay within reason for her party.
+Avery turned one recently, and I tried to stay within reason for her party.
 I swear, I really did try.
 We had a Fairy First Birthday that was complete with a highchair tutu and some gorgeous Tulle Pom Poms.
-These Pom Poms are SO easy to make and they work great as favor toppers or even strung in a garland.
+These Pom Poms are SO easy to make, and they work great as favor toppers or even strung in a garland.
 Let me show you just how simple they truly are.

 Tulle Pom Poms Tutorial

-Wrap the tulle around your hand twenty times.
-This is made much easier if you let the spool of tulle dropped to the ground so that you can just quickly wrap it around your hand.
-Cut the tulle so that it is no longer connected to the spool and slip your hand out of the wrapping.
-Be sure to keep the tulle as if your hand is still inside of it though.
+Wrap the tulle around your hand 20 times.
+This is made much easier if you let the spool of tulle drop to the ground so that you can just quickly wrap it around your hand.
+Cut the tulle so it is no longer connected to the spool and slip your hand out of the wrapping.
+Be sure to keep the tulle as if your hand is still inside of it, though.

 Cut each end of the tied tulle so that the ends are no longer folded or attached.
 It’s easiest to cut them all at once and then go back through if you missed any loops.

 Once you’ve cut both sides, you’ll end up with an uneven ball of tulle.
 In order to make these into the perfect pom poms, poof them out and then give each pom pom a “haircut.”
 That’s really how simple—and fun—this tulle pom pom DIY project is!